trbKnl/oidc-authorization-code-example/README.md

 # OIDC Oauth2 Authorization code flow with PCKE challenge

-This repostitory contains a full example of an authorization code flow with FastAPI in Python.
+This repository contains a full example of an authorization code flow with FastAPI in Python.

 It contains:

+- A client application.
+Persons that are known to the identity provider can log into the client application and access a protected API
-- A client application
+- A protected API
--
+- An example of an implementation of an identity server that supports open id connect.
+I use an implementation of [Duende IdentityServer](https://duendesoftware.com/products/identityserver).
+This is not free software but can be used for personal test projects.

 ```
 /\